DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-The trigger script named `04_ospfv3_config_fix.py` defines the **FixOSPFv3** class which contains 4 methods:
+The trigger script named `04_ospfv3_config_fix.py` defines the **FixOSPFv3** class with helper methods and 4 `@aetest.test` methods:

 - `verify_hub_loopback1_interface()`